ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_config.md

     # All regular http requests on port 80 become SSL/HTTPS requests on port 32
     server {
         listen 80;
+        # !!! make sure to change this to your domain !!!
         server_name mydomain.org;
         # Tell all requests to port 80 to be 302 redirected to HTTPS
         return 302 https://$host$request_uri;